gmarry/cv_old/index.md

 ## PROFILE

 Able to work well both in teams and on own initiative.
 Resilient and confident, and works well under pressure.
-SeekingaroletoCustomerAssistant.
-Enthusiasticandreliable,dedicatedtoprovidingexcellentcustomerservice with a smile.
+Enthusiastic and reliable, dedicated to providing excellent solutions on time.
 Excellent time management skills.

 ## EMPLOYMENT HISTORY